scubacabra/gradle-jaxb-plugin/README.md

 removeOldOutput = 'yes'
 ```

-If you stick with the default, the only thing you have to configure is the `jaxbSchemaDirectory` for every sub project
+If you stick with the default settings, the only thing you have to configure is the `jaxbSchemaDirectory` for every sub project

 ```groovy
 jaxb {